Love Hotline

 Love Hotline is a Philippine television tabloid talk show broadcast by GMA News TV and GMA Network.
-Hosted by Jean Garcia, it premiered on GMA News TV from September 23, 2013 and ended on February 14, 2014.
+Hosted by Jean Garcia, it premiered on GMA News TV from September 23, 2013, and ended on February 14, 2014.
 It was moved to GMA Network in May 2014.
-The show concluded on April 29, 2016 with a total of 206 episodes.
+The show concluded on April 29, 2016, with a total of 206 episodes.

+The show is streaming online on YouTube.

 Ratings

 According to AGB Nielsen Philippines' Mega Manila household television ratings, the final episode of Love Hotline scored an 8.6% rating.